aggregat4/dendriform/JOURNAL.md

 As we also get the view of the entire replicaset from the server with each request, and we have the guarantee that this view is consistent, we can use this information to schedule garbage collection.

-For each replica, the minimum value of our maximum known clock of that replica and the server's latest view on the replicaset clocks, denotes the causal threshold.
+For each replica, the smallest value of our maximum known clocks of all replicas denotes the causal threshold.
 All events with clocks smaller than those threshold values can be safely deleted.

 We will postpone this garbage collection implementation until we have the basic syncing working.
 We can just submit new updates on the server's replicaset view to _some_ service in our architecture and just do a noop there for now.

 Later we will need to spawn a regular gc job that looks at that information and uses it to do occasional event purges.
 We probably should also use the RAF technique in this case so as to not impact UI performance.

+# 2022-03-11

+Starting implementation of the sync protocol.

+There are a lot of similarities to the join protocol when it comes to initialising a local database to store some information that we need to reliably sync to the server, loading that, storing that and init and deinit.
+Both storages are keyed by document id.

+TODO: unify the join protocol and sync protocol storage into a document storage.

+Implemented some of the prerequisites for a sync protocol, can now do the actual transmission and dealing with the the results next.